Joseph Corcoran: 1992 murders of Jack and Kathryn Corcoran

-On April 14, 1992, four days short of reaching his 17th birthday, Joseph Corcoran allegedly murdered his parents – 53-year-old Jack Corcoran and 47-year-old Kathryn Corcoran.
+On April 14, 1992, four days short of reaching his 17th birthday, Joseph Corcoran allegedly murdered his parents – 53-year-old Jack Edward Corcoran and 47-year-old Kathryn Mishler Corcoran.

 At around 8.30am, Corcoran's parents were found dead inside their Ball Lake home at Steuben County, Indiana, sustaining wounds caused by a shotgun.
 Evidence showed that Corcoran likely murdered his parents with a 12-gauge shotgun.
 He allegedly believed they were too strict with him, had sold a car he thought would belong to him, burned his music tapes, and made him go to church.
 The timing of the discovery of his parents' bodies was an hour after Corcoran boarded the school bus to school.
 His friends had testified that Corcoran had offered them $200 and a shotgun to kill his parents, and their conversations revolved around killing people and animals.
 However, the evidence against Corcoran was circumstantial and no direct evidence was found to prove Corcoran guilty of the double murder.

 On November 16, 1992, after a five-day trial, Corcoran was acquitted after the jury found insufficient evidence to convict him of the murders of his parents.
 According to Kim Corcoran, one of Corcoran's two sisters, Corcoran was relieved with the acquittal and wanted to complete high school and join the Marines like his father.
 The case remains unsolved, even though it remains open for routine re-investigations.

 During the next five years after his acquittal, Corcoran, who never completed his high school education, went to live with his siblings, who helped him find various jobs, including as a dishwasher and cook.

 After Corcoran was arrested for the 1997 quadruple murder, it was revealed that the jurors of his 1992 trial were convinced that Corcoran was guilty to an extent for planning or committing the murders of his parents.
 They were unable to decide on his guilt since the evidence was all circumstantial, and there was an absence of direct witnesses and murder weapons, so the jury returned a majority verdict of not guilty.
 One juror voted guilty.